karishdsa/ERASE/README.md

 **1. Intersection :** Get the overlap of the SNPs examined for ASE(ASE dataset) and the SNP annotation dataset using *getIntersection()*.

    #### Input files
-   * ASE dataset : This file should have all the SNPs that were examined for ASE and contain the following columns:
+   * ASE dataset : This file should have all the SNPs that were examined for ASE and the following :
-     - with the name 'cmp.col' that contains e.g. the rsid or chr:pos values to compare with that in the SNP annotation dataset
+     - column name 'cmp.col' that contains e.g. the rsid or chr:pos values to compare with that in the SNP annotation dataset
-     - column containing values to be accounted for during randomization e.g. the average read depth and
+     - column with values to be accounted for during randomization e.g. the average read depth and
      - column with values to assess the ASE significance e.g. FDR, p-value
    * SNP annotation dataset : e.g. GWAS summary dataset.
-It should contain the following columns:
+It should contain the following :
-     - with the name 'cmp.col' that contains e.g. the rsid or chr:pos values to compare with that in the ASE dataset.
+     - column name 'cmp.col' that contains e.g. the rsid or chr:pos values to compare with that in the ASE dataset.
      - column with values ranking the SNPs e.g. p-values

    #### Example
    *ase_annotation <- getIntersection(<df_ase>, <df_snpAnn>)*
    where <df_ase> and <df_snpAnn> are data frame objects corresponding to the the ASE dataset.
    The default SNP annotation dataset is 'GWAS' with 'p' as the column header for values ranking its SNPs.

-   See help() for details on optional parameters and their defaults.
+   See help() for more details, optional parameters and their defaults.

 **2. Randomization and p-value calculation :** Run the Randomization process with *randomization()*, using the overlapping SNPs obtained from Step 1 above, to get the p-value for enrichment.